rohansanjay/reading/Biographies/Tuesdays_With_Morrie.md

   - He would go to a dance club full of students on Wednesdays—no one knew he was a famous Phd in Sociology
 - But then, he got sick
   - Diagnosed with ALS—no known cure
-    - "ALS is like a lit candle: it melts your nerves and leaves your body in a pile of wax"
   - His life quickly changed as he couldn't continue doing what he normally would but he kept teaching
 - He wanted people to learn from what he was going through
   - He was not afraid of dying